MooersLab/MooersLab/README.md

 Some repositories are listed in several categories.
 This listing is still a work in progress.
 Many repositories have yet to be added.
+About a quarter are forks to other people's repositories.
+Go to the [repositories tab](https://github.com/MooersLab?tab=repositories) to see the full list of repositories.

 <!--
 (PS The ultimate text editor for writing prose and code is Emacs.